 However, cache data and cookies not always work perfectly, and sometimes this data may prevent websites from loading correctly on Firefox, in which case, clearing the cache and cookies may fix the problem.

-Click the setting button on top-right the corner.
+Click the setting (humburger) button on the top-right corner.

 Click on Options.

 On “Time range to clear”, select from the drop-down menu the time range to clear the browsing data.
-It’s always recommended to select “Everything”.
+(It’s always recommended to select the “Everything” option).

 Once you completed the steps, websites will load as they should, but you’ll notice that they will take longer to load than usual.
 This is expected, and it’s because Mozilla Firefox has to re-cache the data again.
 As a result of clearing up cookies, you may also need to sign-in again to some of your online services.